renpy/renpy/sphinx/source/config.rst

 .. var:: config.screen_height = 600

-    The virtual height of the the game, in pixels.
+    The virtual height of the game, in pixels.
 If :var:`config.physical_height` is not set, this is also the default size of the window containing the game.
 Usually set by :func:`gui.init` to a much larger size.

 .. var:: config.screen_width = 800

-    The virtual width of the the game, in pixels.
+    The virtual width of the game, in pixels.
 If :var:`config.physical_width` is not set, this is also the default size of the window containing the game.
 Usually set by :func:`gui.init` to a much larger size.